Lectionary Resource for Catholics: word-sunday.com

 While the letter was not private, it was personal.
 Paul made many of his comments directly to Philemon that concerned the status of Onesimus.
 These comments were not simply an appeal for mercy.
 According to Roman law, a citizen had the duty to return a runaway slave; the slave, in turn, could be punished with a brand on the arm, leg, or forehead (if the slave was a Roman citizen, he could be sparred such treatment).
 But the duty of the citizen and the status of the runaway were not the issues in the letter.

 As Paul wrote, Onesimus was a valuable son to the imprisoned apostle.
 And, Philemon himself was indebted to Paul for some reason (see verse 19, not translated here).
 In other words, Paul acted as a spiritual father to these two men.
 And both men owed Paul, one man service, the other man a debt.
-Some biblical scholars speculate Paul baptized Philemon and his house; that baptism would have included Onesimus if he were a house slave at the time of his master’s conversion.
-In this case, Paul acted as a spiritual “patriarch” who could “ask a favor” from his son, and expect a positive response.
+Some biblical scholars speculate Paul baptized Philemon and his house; that baptism would have included Onesimus if he were a house slave at the time of his master's conversion.
+In this case, Paul acted as a spiritual "patriarch" who could "ask a favor" from his son, and expect a positive response.
 Why would he expect favorable treatment for returning Onesimus?
 While Paul did not object to the institution of slavery, he implied something in the letter that he addressed directly in his other letters: In Christ, all believers are free; all are brothers and sisters.
 In other words, Paul expected Philemon to treat Onesimus, not as a slave, but as a Christian brother, equal in status and worth in the eyes of God.
-And Paul expected that status to superceded any legal status.
+And Paul expected that status to superseded any legal status.
 What God saw was far more important than what the state saw.

 Philemon was an early example of someone torn between the rights of the citizen and the duties of a Christian.
 While we here in the United States have the separation of church and state enshrined in our legal system, such separation is not and should not be part of personal life.
 In the struggle between duties of faith and the rights of citizenship, faith trumps rights every time.
 So, we should act as free people, not free under the laws of the state, but free as children of God.
 And we should learn that such freedom has a price tag, just as Philemon learned.